 Aside from that, the large and eclectic cast was a lot of fun, the art was absolutely stunning, there was a ton of outfit fodder, and most of the story arcs were compelling enough to keep me interested.
 I guess I didn't like it nearly enough to keep track of updates though, which I haven't been doing since June.

 A transgender girl and a transgender boy become friends and support each other through the trials and tribulations of adolescence.

 One of the most heartfelt LGBT manga I've ever read.
-Takako Shimura demonstrates once again that she is the number one expert in portraying adolescence.
+As I already learned from Aoi Hana, Takako Shimura is the number one expert in portraying LGBT adolescence.
 All of the characters felt so real, and there was a solid balance between portraying the hardships of being transgender while also giving the characters supportive friends and a happy ending.
 The romance was so well-written that even I enjoyed it.
 And there were also some pretty cute outfits.

 Three eight-grade girls are transported into a magical world and tasked with rescuing its princess.

 This is the first work of CLAMP that I've checked out since Cardcaptor Sakura, and I definitely enjoyed it far more.
 It suffers from a lot of the same issues as Sakura, namely an obnoxious protagonist who hogs the spotlight, but it had a lot more originality and nuance in terms of plot.
 The ending of the first part was a huge surprise, and may have been one of the best endings of the year (if HoFL hadn't completely stolen the spotlight).
 I really didn't think that they were going to go in such a dark direction with it.
 Unfortunately, part two felt much weaker by comparison, although I did like the way that the writers handled the characters' trauma by making them more cautious and less readily trusting.

 You can read my full review of part 1 here, and part 2 here.

 An aloof, talented, and handsome boy with low self esteem misinterprets his popularity as bullying.